finding moments of truth

 In the fall of 2015, conditions arose that drew me out of my conventional life and onto the road full time, with cameras, a laptop, my dog Henry and little else.

-My Bay Area rent had soared way beyond my means just as the seeds of this film were taking root, and I felt propelled to give up my apartment and sell everything I owned in order to downsize to fit my Jeep, live full time on the road, and commit fully to the explorations reflected now in the project’s forthcoming (2020) first book and film.
+My Bay Area rent had soared beyond my means just as the seeds of this film were taking root, and I felt propelled to give up my apartment and sell what I owned in order to downsize to fit my Jeep, live full time on the road, and commit fully to the explorations reflected now in the project’s forthcoming (2020) first book and film.

 For years leading up to this time I had been volunteering on local farms and ranches and participating inside the competitive horse world.
-As I fell in love with the people and animals who I worked with in these places, I saw firsthand the predicament of animals who are living as a means to someone else’s end.
+As I fell in love with the people and animals who I worked with in these places, I saw firsthand the predicament of animals who are living as a means to human ends.
 Even in the most caring environments, the ends that I saw unsettled my conscience, surfacing questions about the ways and reasons we appropriate other lives.